In both cases, a single series of data is charted from the first two columns of line items (three in the case of a bubble chart) in your grid.

 Scatter plots and bubble charts can also use conditional formatting.
 This allows you to set statuses to color the bubble or plot markers based on rules and values.
 In this case, formatting is defined by your source view's fourth column of data.
 To use conditional formatting in scatter plots and bubble charts, follow the process in Configure conditional formatting.
 After updating the chart, go to the Chart tab, and expand the Series section.
 Toggle right on Use conditional formatting from <list item name>.
 The formatting displays on your chart.

 On the Context tab you can toggle hierarchy filters.
 The hierarchy filter selector displays on the published chart, for that card on your board or worksheet.
-Via this filter, users can navigate different branches of the list hierarchy in the source model.
+Via this filter, users can navigate to different branches of the list hierarchy in the source model.

 To learn how to add a scatter plot or bubble chart to a board or worksheet, see Configure a chart card.